Sophie Webster: Storylines

-Sophie was born to Kevin (Michael Le Vell) and Sally Webster (Sally Dynevor) as the second born daughter after Rosie (Emma Collinge/Helen Flanagan).
+Sophie was born to Kevin (Michael Le Vell) and Sally Webster (Sally Dynevor) as the second born daughter after Rosie Webster (Emma Collinge/Helen Flanagan).
 She was initially called Lauren by her parents, but Rosie continued to call her Sophie, after one of her dolls, and the Websters decided to change baby Lauren's name to Sophie.
 Sophie's major storylines start when there are problems when she is due to start secondary school.
 Sophie goes in on her first day but is sent home because she is not on the school's registers.
 When Sally finds out, she is furious however Sally is responsible as she did not fill in the application forms properly.
 Sophie kisses best friend Sian Powers (Sacha Parkinson).
 Sian later confronts Sophie, admitting that she is now confused and although she is not attracted to girls, she is now attracted to Sophie; and she deeply missed not being with her.
 As Sian kisses her, Sophie responds and they decide to be together, "going out" as a secret couple.
 Sophie and Sian join a Church choir so that they can see each other more often.
 Sean Tully (Antony Cotton) tells Sophie he saw her twin at the Manchester Gay Pride event.
 Sophie explains to her father that she loves Sian and they are dating.
 Kevin accepts their relationship.

 Sophie is devastated to learn that Kevin is the father of Molly Dobbs's (Vicky Binns) baby son, Jack, following an affair that they had.
 Her mother angrily orders Kevin to leave.
 Rosie and Sophie stand by their mother.
 Sian helps Sophie through the difficult time and supports her as much as she can.
 In the months following, Sophie starts to spiral out of control, frequently skipping college and not doing her assignments.
 She tries to open up to Sally but is overlooked in favour of Jeff, her new boyfriend.
 As a result of all the arguments getting to her.
 Sophie later begins accusing Sian of cheating and they break up.
 Believing that their relationship is over, Sophie becomes depressed and starts drinking cider on the street, refusing Sunita Alahan (Shobna Gulati)'s offers to talk.
 That night she ends up at the church she was rejected from previously, thinking that God hates her.
 Although the Pastor attempts to reason with her and ask her to come back to the choir, Sophie falls from the roof and is sent immediately to hospital.
 She escapes brain damage and reconciles with her family and Sian who begs Sophie to never leave her.